Msaghu/aws-bootcamp-cruddur-2023/journal/week6.md

 # Week 6 — Deploying Containers with ECS and Fargate

 What are Health checks?
+What is AWS ECR and its benefits?
+What is AWS ECS, Fargate and what are its benefits?
+What is AWS Route 53?

 ### AWS ECS Launch types
 1. Use Elastic Load Balancers(ELBs) + Auto Scaling groups